Xinglab/rPGA/README.md

 SNPid is a comma deliminated list of the splice site SNP ids, which match the SNP ids in the given VCF file..

-If --rnaedit is used, rPGA will also output bam files containing reads that overlap RNA editing sites:
-  1. hap1.chrom.rnaedit.bam
-  2. hap2.chrom.rnaedit.bam

-If --writeBam flag is used, rPGA will output allele specific bam files:
-  1. hap1.chrom.bam
-  2. hap2.chrom.bam

-If --consensus flag is used, rPGA will output one consensus bam file:
-  1. consensus.chrom.bam

 Usage: Allele Specific Bam Files
 --------------------------------